teriflix/scrite/docs/installation.md

 ## Installing on macOS

-We provide signed DMG package for macOS on [our website](https://www.scrite.io/index.php/download-macOS).
+We provide a signed DMG package for macOS on [our website](https://www.scrite.io/index.php/download-macOS).
 When you download and mount the DMG you will see a screen like this

 ![Scrite DMG, when mounted on macOS](screenshots/scrite-dmg-macos.jpg)